 - Nvidia GameWorks ray tracing denoising

-Using this new technology in rendering lighting and creating visuals, developers are able to create uber-realistic gaming experiences.
+Using this technology in rendering lighting and creating visuals, developers are able to create uber-realistic gaming experiences.

 It will certainly be interesting to see how this tech progresses in the near future.
 We've already had a taste of what the future of gaming might look like and ray tracing is yet another stepping stone in the right direction.